FlyingPenguin223/PengOS/README.md

 ### Run PengOS with QEMU

 With QEMU installed, you can launch **PengOS** in a virtualized environment.
-First, make sure you have Virtualization enabled on your machine (this is usually done through BIOS).
+First, make sure you have virtualization enabled on your machine (this is usually done through BIOS).
 Next, use the command line and navigate to your local clone of **PengOS**, then type the following command:

 `./run`